Quality Control

 Both physicians listed as authors at the time of publication of this study were Columbia University physicians.
 Without these two physicians associated with Columbia University, the only author remaining was a lawyer without a medical degree with a history of prior publications on mysterious phenomena and faith healing.
 Any journal even considering publication would have demanded more documentation of the integrity and factual nature of the data presented.
 Columbia University’s response after problems with this study have become apparent has been clearly insufficient.

 In addition, the actions of the Journal of Reproductive Medicine (JRM) have been indefensible for a medical journal.
 Prior to publication, their peer-review system failed to detect a flawed study.
 After publication, the journal had to be aware of the considerable controversy that this article provoked.
 The journal did not publish any letter to the editor or viewpoint criticizing this study even when they temporarily withdrew the paper from their website.
-(The journal withdrew the paper following the May 2004 publication in the London Observer of “Exposed: Conman’s Role in Prayer-power IVF “Miracle”.)
+(The journal withdrew the paper following the May 2004 publication in the London Observer of “Exposed: Conman’s Role in Prayer-power IVF “Miracleâ€.)
 In November 2004, they put the study back on their web site, reportedly telling the press that they stood by the report.
 The Journal of Reproductive Medicine at the same time published a defense of the article by the sole remaining unincarcerated author of the study, Dr. Cha.

-Dr. Cha noted that his defense of the article was written as a “reply… to correspondence we received.”
-Almost unbelievably for a medical journal, the rebuttal by Cha was printed by the Journal of Reproductive Medicine without that journal ever previously or concurrently publishing any letters or commentary they received regarding criticism and limitations of this study.
+Dr. Cha noted that his defense of the article was written as a “reply… to correspondence we received.†Almost unbelievably for a medical journal, the rebuttal by Cha was printed by the Journal of Reproductive Medicine without that journal ever previously or concurrently publishing any letters or commentary they received regarding criticism and limitations of this study.

 After continued criticism in the national news media, the Journal of Reproductive Medicine belatedly published a letter from Dr. Flamm in their January 2005 issue.
 This was more than 3 years after the initial publication of the 'miracle' study.
 The Journal of Reproductive Medicine still refused to retract study.
 The study was still being cited despite its highly suspect nature.

-Kwang Cha was the only remaining un-incarcerated author of the 2001 study.
-However, more recently, Dr. Cha has been charged with plagiarism of a study he published in 2005.
 The study was initially published in Korea.
 Dr.Cha published it in the United States.
 Dr. Cha apparently perjured himself by signing papers that this research had not been published previously.
-In addition, the lead author of the paper when it was originally published in Korea was not credited in the United States journal publication as even having participated in the research.
+In addition, the lead author of the paper when it was originally published in Korea was not credited in the United States journal publication as even having participated in the research.http://www.the-scientist.com/news/home/52859/ )

 After months of investigation the editor of Fertility and Sterility (the United States journal) concluded that Cha's 2005 paper was essentially a word-for-word copy of a paper that had previously been published by a different lead author in a Korean medical journal.